 All these clubs are in Beyoglu, around Taksim and Tunel stations, the crowd is a mix of Turks and expats.
 We tried all of them and liked a lot :-).
 Avoid going to the noisy clubs located at Istiklal Street, the promoters will approach you on the street offering fun and cheap drinks.
 DON`T GO!!
 Many people have been scammed in those places.
 They are tourists traps.

 Good Morning!!
 Are you hangover???

-Reserve some time to visit the Galata Tower.
-The round shaped tower is an imponent landmark in Istanbul and from the top you have a 360º city view.
+Reserve some time to go on a walking tour and visit the Galata Tower.
+The round-shaped tower is an imponent landmark in Istanbul and from the top you have a 360º city view.
 To get to the top probably you will have to queue for some minutes, but no worries, buy a pomegranate and orange juice (they are delicious) and enjoy the beautiful square.
 Don’t bother to go up to the tower for the sunset, it will be too crowded and definitely is not the best spot for it.

-Talking about sunset, the best place to enjoy it is Üsküdar Pier in the Asian side of Istanbul.
-You can take a ferry from Karaköy, Kabataş ou Eminönü straight to Üsküdar, drop from the boat and walk towards the Maiden´s Tower.
-When you reach the smalls bars and some stairs in front of the sea it´s time to stop and take a seat.
+Talking about sunset, the best place to enjoy it is Üsküdar Pier on the Asian side of Istanbul.
+You can take a ferry from Karaköy, Kabataş ou Eminönü straight to Üsküdar, drop from the boat and walk towards the Maiden’s Tower.
+When you reach the smalls bars and some stairs in front of the sea it’s time to stop and take a seat.
 Order a tea and wait for the stunning show the sun will perform for you!